MengmSun/hadoop-in-docker/README.md

   ```
   if you want to run it int the background, you can add `-d` param.

   If everything is OK, you can see `Hdfs done...` at end.
-If without `-d`, the process may be wait for a little long time at `permission set`(About half minute or longer).
+If without `-d`, the process may  wait for a little long time at `permission set`(About half minute or longer).
 With `-d` , it will cost just few seconds.

 ### Destroy the cluster and images
 - run the destroy shell